theochem/horton/doc/user_espfit.rst

 where ``esp.cube`` is a Gaussian cube file containing the ESP data.
 The results will be written in ``cost.h5``.
-The option ``--wdens=rho.cube`` implies that the weight function is constructed with the Hu-Lu-Yang method using the given density cube file. [hu2007]_ The opton ``--pbc`` can be used to construct a cost function for an isolated system (``000``) or a 3D periodic system (``111``).
+The option ``--wdens=rho.cube`` implies that the weight function is constructed with the Hu-Lu-Yang method using the given density cube file. [hu2007]_ The option ``--pbc`` can be used to construct a cost function for an isolated system (``000``) or a 3D periodic system (``111``).

 When a pseudo-potential computation is used, the density cube file contains regions of low electron density close to the nucleus.
 These regions may not be excluded from the fit with the Hu-Lu-Yang weight function.
-Therefore, Horton allows one to build up the weight function as a product of several factors:
+Therefore, Horton allows one to build the weight function as a product of several factors:
 :math:`w(\mathbf{r}) = w_1(\mathbf{r})w_2(\mathbf{r})w_3(\mathbf{r})w_4(\mathbf{r}) \ldots`, where the
 first one is typically the Hu-Lu-Yang weight function and additional weight functions can be included for every pseudo-core,